-For example, if your goal is to feed your kids more nutritious, home-cooked meals, then determine what is a reasonable expectation.
-Factors that might influence your expectations include how many children you have, their ages and whether they can help in the kitchen, their food preferences and any allergies, whether you and partner work both outside the home, and so forth.
+For example, if your goal is to feed your kids more nutritious, home-cooked meals, then determine what a reasonable expectation is.
+Factors that might influence your expectations include how many children you have, their ages and whether they can help in the kitchen, their food preferences and any allergies, whether you and your partner work both outside the home, and so forth.

 There are certain time and lifestyle constraints that exist at certain stages of parenthood.
 Whatever you do, ensure that your expectations are ones you can realistically execute.

 3. Give yourself grace as you start again.

 Take a hard look and give yourself some tough love, but also don’t forget to give yourself grace.
 If you just had a baby or are going through another major period of adjustment, be kind to yourself.

 Yes, that might mean your preschooler occasionally has more screen time.
 Or it might mean that you find yourself feeling exhausted by the new routine and unable to be “super fun mommy” every hour of the day.
 That’s OK.
 Your love still matters and makes a difference in the lives of your children.

 Take baby steps.
 Don’t forget to breathe.
 Be honest with yourself, but don’t forget to be kind to yourself as well.